pkbullock/teams-hackathon-2023/README.md

 # teams-hackathon-2023

-The purpose of this hack is to see if we can read the message notifications of the user from their activity feed or multiple chats.
+The purpose of this hack is to see if we can read the message notifications of the user from their activity feed or multiple chats, organise them into a friendlier more manageable view.

 ## Idea 1